SOTA-RAG Series

 Tabular Input Data

 First, let’s look at the ingest requirement.
 We store tabular data that is either directly provided by users as a CSV or is derived from high-level data sources.
-For example, 1 in 5 Wikipedia pages have a table on it that contains potentially relevant information.
+For example, 1 in 5 Wikipedia pages have a table on it that contains potentially relevant information for answering user queries.

 Tabular data is about as old as the computer itself and the options for storage are plentiful.
-We chose Cloudflare’s SQL option known as D1.
+We chose Cloudflare’s SQL option known as D1 as our primary database.
 Like many other Cloudflare products D1 is blazingly fast when creating and inserting data.
 Our initial measurements showed ~0.200 MS for any operation i.e. creating and deleting tables as well as reading and writing data.

 In addition, D1 storage is relatively cheap compared to its competitors.
 Our rough math for our demo application came down to a total of $15 per month for D1 storage.
 This includes all data derived from Wikipedia which should be about 5 million tables totalling roughly 50GB of data.